User Experience: What Is It and How to Do It Right

 UX and SEO are connected

 Ever since Google’s Page Experience update in June 2021, UX and SEO have been interconnected.
-Standard SEO can get your site so far in terms of rising in the search engine rankings, but adding an excellent user experience can help to get you even further.
+Standard SEO can improve your site’s position in search engine rankings.
+However, adding an excellent user experience can help you climb even higher.
 Increasingly, anyone who wants great results with their SEO efforts needs to also look at user experience.

-While we wouldn’t go quite as far as to say that user experience is now part of search engine optimization, we would say that UX certainly now links into SEO and shouldn’t be ignored.
+While we wouldn’t say that user experience is now part of search engine optimization, we do believe UX links into SEO.
+It certainly shouldn’t be ignored.

 For the best results in the SERPS, there’s little doubt that user experience and SEO now go hand in hand.
 SEO works to take your site higher in the search engine rankings and helps to get your content found for relevant search queries.